Cover for Manuel Ybarra's Obituary

 He will be deeply missed and lovingly remembered always.

-To order memorial trees or send flowers to the family in memory of Manuel Ybarra, please visit our flower store.
+To send flowers or plant a memorial tree in memory, please visit our flower store.

 Mass